Art Gallery of Western Australia: Collections and exhibitions

-Each year, AGWA exhibits work by talented graduating high school artists in its Year 12 Perspectives exhibition.
+Each year since 1992, AGWA exhibits work by talented graduating high school artists in its Year 12 Perspectives exhibition.
 In 2018, there were 55 works exhibited.

 Awards

 The Lester Prize

 The Lester Prize, formerly the Black Swan Prize for Portraiture, is one of Australia's richest portraiture prizes.
 Forty finalists are exhibited at AGWA during October and November each year.

 In 2007 Tina Wilson founded the Black Swan Prize and ARTrinsic Inc to manage it.
 In 2014, included the Black Swan Prize for Heritage, for artworks depicting aspects of the heritage of Perth, and supported by the City of Perth.
 In 2016 the award moved to AGWA, at which time Wilson stepped down from her role as patron.